vesoft-inc/nebula/docs/nebula-design-concepts.md

 Data is stored as key-value pairs in **Nebula Graph**.
 For vertices, as illustrated in the diagram above, the key consists of four parts: partID (4 bytes), vertexID (8 bytes), tagID (4 bytes) and Version (8 bytes).
 And they are spread across various partitions based on the hash of their vertexIds (vid).

-Each edge in **Nebula Graph** is stored twice.
+Each edge in **Nebula Graph** is stored as two keys.
 One is stored in the same partition as the source vertex, namely out-edge.
 The other one is stored in the same partition as the destination vertex, namely in-edge.
 Only the out-edge carries the properties.

 The key format for the out-edge is: partID (4 bytes), sourceVertexID (8 bytes), edgeType (4 bytes), ranking (8 bytes), destinationVertexID (8 bytes)